 - Minor surgery was required after small growths were found that might be interfering with pregnancy, resulting in months of recovery time

 - Two pregnancies that both ended in heartbreaking miscarriage

 - After each unsuccessful pregnancy, my body needed months of recovery time between rounds to be optimal for a new round of treatment

 I guess the biggest harsh lesson I learnt is that leaving kids until mid-30’s was a gamble.
 Trying for baby number two when I was 38 was much harder, and took much longer, than trying for baby number one at age 36.
 It thankfully worked out for us, but I did have a moment early on when I thought that my legacy on this earth would be a bunch of photos from my 20’s and 30’s of me having fun travelling, and realizing I had missed the big picture.

 Repromed NZ offer private and public funded IVF treatment and may be able to help you with your fertility journey.
 All are welcome, we stand for ethnic and gender equality and are proud to be awarded with Rainbow Tick certification.
-Having a simple fertility test is a good place to start.
+Having a simple fertility test (AMH test for females and sperm test for males) is a good place to start.
 You can book a free 15 minute phone consultation with a fertility doctor.
 Click here to make the first step.